ono-midori/ono-midori.github.io/techs/linuxmm.md

 - **page_min, page_low, page_high**: These are zone watermarks.
 - **need_balance**: This flag that tells the pageout **kswapd** to balance the zone.
 A zone is said to need balance when the number of available pages reaches one of the *zone watermarks*.
 - **free_area**: Free area bitmaps used by the buddy allocator.
 - **wait_table**: A hash table of wait queues of processes waiting on a page to be freed.
-While processed could all wait on one queue, this would cause all waiting processes to race for pages still locked when woken up (a thundering herd).
+While processes could all wait on one queue, this would cause all waiting processes to race for pages still locked when woken up (a thundering herd).
 - **wait_table_size**: Number of queues in the hash table, which is a power of 2.
 - **zone_pgdat**: Points to the parent `pg_data_t`.
 - **zone_mem_map**: The first page in the global `mem_map` this zone refers to.